-Other places you can take ferry ride is Majuli Island in Assam and Cochin in Kerala.
+Other places you can take a ferry ride is Majuli Island in Assam and Cochin in Kerala.

 Arvalem Water Falls

-This is a perennial waterfall next to an old temple wrapped in many folk tales.
+This is a perennial waterfall next to an old temple wrapped in many folktales.
 Read in detail about here: Arvalem.
-It is my personal favorite recommendation of places to see in Goa.
+It is my personal favorite recommendation of places to see in the state.

 Old Goa Churches

-Now the UNESCO World Heritage complex of Churches of Old Goa are the must visit places in Goa.
+Now the UNESCO World Heritage complex of Churches of Old Goa are the must-visit places in the state.
 We could not have skipped it.
 In the interest of time, we entered only the Basilica of Bom Jesus and admired the rest from the road.

 Goa’s vegetable market is unique as it is a closed complex on two floors.
 Cartoonist Mario Miranda’s cartoons re-create the market on the walls in his own classic quirky style.
 I love the colors of this market.
-It inspired me to write a full post on Pink & Purple fruits of Goa.
+It inspired me to write a full post on Pink & Purple fruits.

-A day in Goa cannot be complete without enjoying the beaches of Goa.
+A day in the state cannot be complete without enjoying the beaches of Goa.
 So we spent time looking at the sun going down as travelers walked on the beach.
-Since I live in Goa, my favorite beach activity is to sit back on any of the lively beaches of Goa and watch the tourist live their dreams.
+Since I live in the state, my favorite beach activity is to sit back on any of the lively beaches and watch the tourist live their dreams.
 See them scream as they go up parasailing and are in complete awe of the scene they see from the top.

 Festivals of Goa

-Goa is a collection of unique villages – each has its own festivals.
+The state is a collection of unique villages – each has its own festivals.
 I have been attending some and reading about others – let me tell you they are all very fascinating.
-So next time you come holidaying in Goa, check out the local festivals – and soak in a bit of Goa culture.
+So next time you come holidaying in Goa, check out the local festivals – and soak in a bit of local culture.